sd17fall/softdes.web/files/activities/day1/day1-activity1.md

 >>>
 ```

 Details such as the date, and the material inside brackets `[…]` will differ.
-The first line should say `Python 3.6.x` where `x` is some digit; if it says `Python 2.x.y` check in with a NINJA.
+The first line should say `Python 3.5.x` or `3.6.x`, where `x` is some digit.
+If it says `Python 2.x.y` check in with a NINJA.

 The chevron's `>>>` are Python's **prompt**.
 Python is waiting for you to type something.
 Type `42` and press Enter.
 You should see something like: